flatironinstitute/ccn-software-sfn-2025/README.md

 - Only colon-fence blocks (e.g., admonitions) that have the class `render-user` or `render-all`
 - Only markdown wrapped in a `<div class='render-user>` or `<div class='render-all'>`.

+## Participants

+We build all of the notebooks as a sphinx site, which we can browse. `index.md` is the main way in which participants will view the information present in this repo.
+They are instructed to clone this repo and run `scripts/setup.py`, which will download all the data, run `scripts/strip_text.py`, and convert the resulting user notebooks to `ipynb` files, placing them in the `notebooks/` directory.
+This is what users will see on their screen as they work on their notebook.

+This means that you should check what these notebooks look like to make sure everything renders correctly.
+In particular, intersphinx **does not** work here (though it does work on the built website).
+Thus, you should instead use explicit links to the relevant documentation, where necessary.

 ## binder